Reactions to Cheney, Lummis differ

-The events that occurred on Capitol Hill on Jan.
-6 have snowballed into a public debate concerning the representation by Wyoming representatives Liz Cheney, (R-Wyo.) and Sen. Cynthia Lummis, (R-Wyo.).
+LARAMIE — The events that occurred on Capitol Hill on Jan.
+6 have snowballed into a public debate concerning the representation by Wyoming Rep. Liz Cheney, R-Wyo. and Sen. Cynthia Lummis, R-Wyo..

 There are several petitions circulating — one of which is open to the entire American public — calling for the removal of Cheney and Lummis due to their lack of proper representation of their constituents.
 The petitions seem almost contradictory.
 Two Wyoming representatives asked to resign: Lummis for her objection of the electoral college in Pennsylvania; Cheney for voting for impeachment.

-Several Laramie residents and Wyoming citizens shared their opinions about the petitions.
+Several Wyoming residents shared their opinions about the petitions.
 They fall on opposing spectrums, but share a common theme: the people’s elected officials failed to speak on their behalf.

 CHENEY FOR COUNTRY